denten-books/plain-text/main.md

 idealism and extreme materialism.
 It is enough however to give a sense of what's at stake: not just a dry academic debate about the nature of art, but the very capability of art (and don't necessarily think "high art" here) to transform humanity.
-For Hegel, art reaches for truth, transcending the deterministic physical universe.
-For the formalists, art works to revitalize stale metaphors and ossified ways of thinking.
+For Hegel, true art reaches for truth beyond matter, transcending the deterministic physical universe.
+By contrast, early formalists rejected reading for content, recovering formal properties of the text capable of revitalizing stale metaphors and ossified ways of thinking.

 The division of text into form and content makes a difference in more utilitarian ways as well.
-Imagine the challenge of compiling all known commentaries on Shakespeare's *Hamlet*, by hand or programmatically, with an aid of a computer.
-The problem of what to count as a single text would be one of the first design challenges you would encounter.
-In the words of Barbara Mowat and Paul Werstine, the editors of *Folger Digital Texts*, "readers assume that there is a single text for the plays: what Shakespeare wrote.
+For example, imagine the challenge of compiling all known commentaries on Shakespeare's *Hamlet*, by hand or programmatically.
+The problem of what edition to use as the "base" for such a project presents itself immediately.
+In the words of Barbara Mowat and Paul Werstine, the editors of *Folger Digital Texts*, "readers assume that there is a single text for the
+plays: what Shakespeare wrote.
 But Shakespeare's plays were not published the way modern novels or plays are published today: as a single, authoritative text.
 In some cases, the plays have come down to us in multiple published versions, represented by various Quartos (Qq) and by the great collection put together by his colleagues in 1623, called the First Folio (F).
 There are, for example, three very different versions of *Hamlet*, two of *King Lear*, *Henry V*, *Romeo and Juliet*, and others.
 Editors choose which version to use as their base text, and then amend that text with words, lines or speech prefixes from the other versions that, in their judgment, make for a better or more accurate text [@mowat_textual_????]."
-In other words, where the readers expects to encounter *Hamlet* as a single, unified, idea, they instead encounter a multiplicity of slightly diverging artifacts.
+In other words, where the readers expect to encounter *Hamlet* as a single, unified, idea, they instead encounter a multiplicity of slightly diverging editions.
 Errors in transcription and editorial interventions accumulate.
 The proliferation of unlicensed copies, translations, and imitations further adds to the complexity of the problem.

 Editors of classical literature will often solve the problem of diverging copies by designating one version as canonical, preserving the formal